-Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
-If irritation continues, seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: ▶ Flush skin and hair with running water (and soap if available). ▶ Seek medical attention in event of irritation.
-Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Eye Contact If this product comes in contact with eyes: • Wash out immediately with water. • If irritation continues, seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin or hair contact occurs: Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
-Ingestion Immediately give a glass of water.
+Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.